Africa's #1 Guided Tours Company

 With Cape Town and all of the surrounding wine lands, you are spoilt for choice when in this province.
 While here, be sure to tour around all the smaller towns.
 This province is filled with history, and you will find most of it in the small towns.
 This is also a different approach to touring the province.

 Some of the best places to see in South Africa are off the beaten track.
-When you are planning a South African holiday, to check out self-driving options as well as tour operators.
+When you are planning a South African holiday or escape to natural beauty, to check out self-driving options as well as tour operators.
 A combination of the two can provide you with a stunning excursion.